ibm-cloud-docs/Cloudant/api/active_tasks.md

 Response | List of running tasks, including the task type, name, status, and process ID Roles permitted | `_admin`

-You can obtain a list of active tasks by using the `/_active_tasks` URL.
+You can get a list of active tasks by using the `/_active_tasks` URL.
 The result is a JSON array of the currently running tasks, with each task described with a single object.

-### Example request to retrieve list of active tasks, by using HTTP
+### Example request to retrieve list of active tasks by using HTTP
+{: #example-request-retrieve-list-active-tasks-using-http}

 ```HTTP
 GET /_active_tasks HTTP/1.1
 ```
 {: codeblock}

-### Example request to retrieve list of active tasks, by using the command line
+### Example request to retrieve list of active tasks by using the command line
+{: #example-request-retrieve-list-active-tasks-with-command-line}

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_active_tasks" \